-Susan is passionate about providing the highest standard of therapy possible to her clients and was delighted to receive an award of excellence this year.
-She is pleased to be the first provider in South Australia to offer the Registered Behaviour Technician (RBT) credential to students wishing to pursue a career in behaviour analysis.
+Susan is passionate about providing the highest standard of therapy possible to her clients and was delighted to receive an award of excellence this year from the Behavioural Health Centre of Excellence.
+She is pleased to be the first provider in South Australia to employ and train Registered Behaviour Technicians (RBTs).

 Felicia moved to Adelaide from Boston Massachusetts in 2016 to join the Beanstalk team.
-Felicia has been in the field of applied behaviour analysis since 2009.
+Felicia has been in the field of Applied Behaviour Analysis since 2009.
 She received training through the New England Center for Children and the Carbone Clinic.
-Felicia completed her Msc in Occupational Therapy from Queen Margaret University and completed her BCBA coursework through Clemson University.
+Felicia completed her Msc in Occupational Therapy from Queen Margaret University and completed graduate coursework in behaviour analysis through Clemson University.
 Felicia’s passion is utilizing verbal behaviour to increase functional language and skills across age groups.

 Koomal joined the Beanstalk family in 2015.
-She has 4.5 years’ experience working within the field of Applied Behaviour Analysis.
-She studied Psychology at Flinders University, then furthered her study in behaviour analysis at Florida Institute of Technology towards her BCaBA.
-She is currently a Registered Behaviour Technician approved by the Behaviour Analyst Certification Board.
-Koomal is passionate about giving her best to make a positive difference in the lives of children that she works with.
-Her favourite part of her job is being able to not only work with children but also guiding families and educators to create a better future for the children.
+She has 6 years’ experience working within the field of Applied Behaviour Analysis.
+She studied Psychology at Flinders University, then furthered her study in Applied Behaviour Analysis at Florida Institute of Technology.
+She is currently a Registered Behaviour Technician with the Behaviour Analyst Certification Board and is completing her Masters of Education.
+She specialises in Positive Behaviour Support and is experienced in conducting functional behaviour assessments, individualised behaviour support plans as well as training parents, caregivers and educators in implementing behavioural interventions.
+Koomal is passionate about giving her best to make a positive transformation in the lives of children that she works with.
+Her favourite part of this role is being able to witness firsthand all the positive, effective and functional skills that develop as a result of Beanstalk’s interventions.

-Danielle DeLaire joined the Beanstalk team from St. Petersburg, Florida in 2017 as South Australia’s second Board Certified Behaviour Analyst.
+Danielle DeLaire joined the Beanstalk team from St. Petersburg, Florida in 2017 as one of South Australia’s Board Certified Assistant Behaviour Analyst.
 She has 5 years’ experience early intensive behavioural intervention using the principles of applied behaviour analysis.
-Danielle has a Bachelor degree in Communication Sciences and Disorders from the University of South Florida and took classes through Florida Institute of Technology to obtain her Board Certified Assistant Behavior Analyst certification.
+Danielle has a Bachelor degree in Communication Sciences and Disorders from the University of South Florida and took classes through Florida Institute of Technology to obtain her Board Certified Assistant Behavior Analyst certification (BCaBA).
 Her passion is to use the principles of behaviour analysis to teach children the skills necessary to communicate their wants and needs and improve their self-help and social skills.